 Alpha Gamma Rho urges excellence from undergraduate brothers and provides encouragement and recognition for intellectual attainment in addition to rewards given by the college.
 The fraternity considers good scholastic standing a key measure of its members' success and sense of purpose in college.

-Educational Foundation Scholarships
+Educational Foundation Scholarships and Internships

 AGR is offering scholarships to the undergraduate Brothers of Alpha Gamma Rho.
 Criteria for eligibility for each scholarship differs, but is based on the individual's pursuit of excellence in scholarship and leadership, and for his contributions to community and fraternity.
 The deadline for all Scholarship Applications is April 30.
 The following scholarships can be applied for by downloading and filling out the attached form titled, "National Scholarship Application" and emailing it to [email protected].